alimtiger/Minibini/tests/README_DEFAULT_CONTACT_TESTS.md

    - Checkbox on "Add Business Contact" form
    - "Set as Default Contact" button on contact detail page
    - Selection form when deleting a default contact (if multiple contacts remain)

+## Business Deletion Behavior

+The business deletion system follows these rules:

+1. **Validation**: A business cannot be deleted if any of its contacts are associated with Jobs or Bills
+   - The system checks all contacts for associations before allowing deletion
+   - If associations exist, an error message lists all affected contacts and their associations

+2. **No Contacts**: If a business has no contacts, it can be deleted immediately without confirmation

+3. **With Contacts (No Associations)**: If a business has contacts but none have Jobs/Bills associations:
+   - User is shown a confirmation form with two action choices
+   - **Unlink Action**: Contacts are kept in the system but become independent (business field set to null)
+   - **Delete Action**: All contacts are permanently deleted along with the business

+4. **User Choice Required**: When contacts exist, the user must explicitly select an action (unlink or delete) before the deletion proceeds

+5. **UI Elements**:
+   - Business detail page has a "Delete Business" button
+   - JavaScript confirmation dialog warns user before showing confirmation form
+   - Confirmation form displays all associated contacts for review

 ## Test Files Created